lolilovers/azurin/docs/CSP/README.md

 # Content Security Policy Builder

-This CSP is a fork of paragonie/csp-builder
+This CSP is based on paragonie/csp-builder

 ## Build a Content Security Policy header from a JSON configuration file